 And so we found ourselves with another adventure.
 This time it will not be just an out of town activity but an off the island adventure .
 We will be going to Negros to check out the newly discovered sea of clouds in Mabinay.

 From Tampi, we went to the nearest market for the last minute supply run which is in Amlan.
 From there , we waited for the bus going to Mabinay.
-You need to make sure to ask the bus driver since there are other routes as well and not all buses leads to Mabinay .
+You need to make sure to ask the bus driver since there were other routes as well (going to Bacolod) and not all buses leads to Mabinay .

 After 2 hours of sitting in a jampacked bus which looked liked an MRT scene in Manila, we arrived safely at around 5:45 in the afternoon in Mabinay Bus Terminal.